 This is the one airport I’ve not personally flown to/from, and it’s a bit of a stretch to say it’s a London airport at over 40 miles away.
 It doesn’t stop airlines as advertising it as such, or in one case from a certain budget airline, trying to route a stranded Southwest Londoner on an 11 pm flight there after her flight was cancelled back from Venice (cheers for that, and thank goodness I managed to get on a Gatwick flight in the end).
 You can only really get to/from Southend Airport by train to Liverpool Street station, at about £17.
 It takes about an hour.
 There are airport buses but I would not recommend – I’ve heard they can take three hours.

-How to pay for tickets to central London
+How to pay for tickets to central London from the airport

 Ticket desks with an actual person working at it are few and far between in London these days and even more rare for early/late arrivals.
 In addition, many ticket machines no longer accept cash.
 Make sure your card is set up to be able to be used in the UK to buy a ticket at the airport train station.
 You can also purchase tickets ahead of time from National Rail or Trainline and pick up using the code and by inserting the card you paid with.